Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### In accordance with Scrum theory, how should a group of 100 people be divided into multiple Development Teams?

 - [x] Understanding the product, the product vision and the rules of the Scrum framework, the group divides itself into teams.
-- [ ] It doesn’t really matter because you can rotate the teams every Sprint to spread knowledge.
+- [ ] It doesn't really matter because you can rotate the teams every Sprint to spread knowledge.
 - [ ] Check with the allocation department to see who has worked together before and make these the first teams.
 - [ ] Create a matrix of skills, seniority, and level of experience to assign people to teams.